When Higher Resolution Reduces Precision: Quantum Limits of Off-Axis Interferometric Scattering Microscopy: Methods

-The CRB sets a lower limit on the variance of any unbiased estimator $\hat{\gamma}$~\cite{van2004detection}.
+\textbf{(Q)FI and (Q)CRB calculations} \\ The CRB sets a lower limit on the variance of any unbiased estimator $\hat{\gamma}$~\cite{van2004detection}.
 In the many-photon limit the maximum likelihood estimator is unbiased and efficient, making the CRB directly relevant for localization precision in interferometric imaging.
 The CRB is given by the inverse of the FI, which quantifies the sensitivity of the data to changes in parameters~\cite{shechtman2014}.
 We estimate the 3D localization precision for $\gamma=(x,y,z)$ using the FI matrix

 where $C$ denotes the region of integration across the image plane.
 We note that the form of the FI matrix depends on the detection statistics, which here are Poissonian, corresponding to the shot-noise-limited regime~\cite{Chao2016}.
 Since only few parameters are estimated, the derivatives in Eq.~\eqref{eq:fisher information matrix} are computed via finite differences.
 The FI matrix bounds the variance component-wise~\cite{Chao2016,dong2021}